Bemajerus/Project-3/README.md

   - The user interacts with the Task Manager through a console-based menu system, making it straightforward and accessible.
   - A menu displays options for adding tasks, listing tasks, updating tasks, and deleting tasks, providing a clear navigation structure.
   - User input is gathered through simple prompts, ensuring a user-friendly experience.
+  - Invalid user inputs are handled gracefully, providing appropriate feedback and allowing users to correct their input.

 ### Code Structure